bibleexchange/courses/through-the-psalms/through-the-psalms-outline.md

 |pentateuch	    | Genesis      | Exodus       | Leviticus    | Numbers      |Deuteronomy   |

 The five-fold arrangement has long been recognized, but no universally accepted explanation exists.
 The most common explanation is the early Jewish tradition that judged the five books to be an imitation of the five books of Moses.

+1. 1-41 — Genesis — concerning man and his relationship with God.
+All blessing is bound up in obedience.
+Closes with a Benediction and double Amen.
+2. 42-72 — Exodus — concerning Israel as a nation.
+The counsels of God concerning Israel’s ruin, redeemer, and redemption.
+Closes with a Benediction and double Amen.
+3. 73-89 — Leviticus — concerning God’s sanctuary.
+Closes with a Benediction and double Amen.
+4. 90-106 — Numbers — concerning Israel in relation to the nations.
+Closes with a Benediction, Amen, and Hallelujah.
+5. 107-150 — Deuteronomy — concerning God and His Word.
+Closes with five psalms, each beginning and ending with “Hallelujah”.